 As a social scientist influenced heavily by engineering sciences, I examine civic technologies for informing, empowering, and connecting people.
 I address two fundamental questions:

 At the micro level, I study users’ interaction with civic technologies, using human-computer interaction frameworks.
 At the macro level, I analyze the impact of people's behavior on society, including power structures, representations, and distribution of information.
-The better we understand these mechanisms, the better we can design and use technologies for social good — for supporting equal access to information and civic participation.
+The better we understand these mechanisms, the better we can design and use technologies for social good—supporting equal access to information and civic participation.

-By deploying theories and methods from social sciences and engineering, I examine the cyclical and reciprocal relationships between technologies and society: technologies affect our behavior, our behavior impacts society, and society, in turn, affects our behavior.
+By deploying theories and methods from social sciences and engineering, I examine the cyclical and reciprocal relationships among our behavior, technologies, and society: technologies affect our behavior, our behavior impacts society, and society, in turn, affects our behavior.
 This dynamic also shapes the design of new technologies.

 My work is driven by both academic goals and a mission to contribute to a more equal, informed, and inclusive society.